 Very well draining, low to moderate organic material, pH 6.1-7.8 (slightly acidic to slightly alkaline) is preferred, but 5.6-8.5 (acidic to alkaline) is tolerated.
-This tree is moderately Apply an organic fertilizer mid-winter to speed growth.
+This tree is highly Apply an organic fertilizer mid-winter to speed growth.

 Water after becoming established:

-when mature during fruiting.
-In general, these trees need less water than any other fruit tree Reduce root heating and freezing, and soil evaporation, by putting down a thick layer of mulch 5' around, and at least 8" away from, the trunk.
+In general, these trees need less water than any other fruit tree except pomegranate.
+Reduce root heating and freezing, and soil evaporation, by putting down a thick layer of mulch 5' around, and at least 8" away from, the trunk.

 First Three Years Care: